The Good Governance Academy is a non-profit organisation that collaborates globally to share information on critical business issues as a public good.

 Our Book Shelf lists some recommended reading.
 These books available for purchase using the links provided.
 Additional free resources are available on the community portal.
 Book Lounge events with the author(s) provide insights into the content beyond the words and are recorded and available on the event pages.

-Global collaboration on research in governance and critical business science issues and other interesting discussion opportunities.
+Global collaboration on research in good governance and critical business issues and other interesting discussion opportunities.

 Over the last three decades I have been privileged to chair the Eminent Persons Group at the United Nations on Governance and Oversight, the Global Reporting Initiative, the International Integrated Reporting Council (now part of the IFRS Foundation), the Integrated Reporting Committee of South Africa and the King Committee on Corporate Governance.
 I have also sat on corporate governance advisory boards in the Far East and at the World Bank.